-While a guns primary danger lies in the discharge of ammunition, there are other secondary dangers in which a gun may be detrimental to the health of the handler and bystanders.
-Gun safety rules will also apply to dealing with these secondary dangers of guns.
+Our focus must always be on gun safety when handling and shooting our firearms.
+While a gun’s primary danger lies in the discharge of ammunition, there are other secondary dangers in which a gun may be detrimental to the health of the handler and bystanders.
+The firearm safety rules will always apply to deal with these secondary dangers of shooting guns.

 Danger To Hearing From Noise